-Christmas Eve (Nochebuena) - 24th DecemberDuring the day, at lunch time or early in the evening, friends and colleagues meet to have a drink and tapas.
-In the evening, people return home to enjoy a meal with their families.
+Christmas Eve (Nochebuena) - 24th DecemberDuring the day friends and colleagues might meet to have a drink and tapas.
+In the evening, people gather at home to enjoy a meal with their families.
 This is the most important celebration for the families on Christmas.

 Usually lots of relatives gather together around the table and celebrate singing carols, drinking and eating a lot.

 All shops close earlier this day.
-However, bars, clubs and pubs open later at night, when people go out after the family celebration to dance and enjoy the night.
+However, bars, clubs and pubs open later at night, when people go out after the family dinner to dance and enjoy the night.

-Christmas (Día de Navidad) - 25th DecemberOn Christmas Eve children may receive a small gift, but the traditional day for the gifts is the Epiphany Day on the 6th of January, when the Reyes Magos bring gifts to children the previous night.
+Christmas (Día de Navidad) - 25th DecemberOn Christmas Eve children may receive some gifts, but the traditional day for the gifts is the Epiphany Day on the 6th of January.
+The Reyes Magos (the three wise men) bring gifts to children the previous night.

 Christmas Day is a national holiday in Spain and all shops are closed.
 It´s a day to relax and rest from the excesses of the previous night.

 New Year's Eve (Nochevieja) - 31st DecemberThe Spanish tradition says that on New Year´s Eve at the stroke of midnight one must eat a grape for each chime of the bell, that will garantee plenty of good luck during the New Year.

 Celebrations around the country begin at the main square of the towns, like Puerta del Sol in Madrid, just in front of the Town Hall´s clock, where everybody gathers to eat the grapes together.

 These special moment is broadcasted by all channels and families congregate around the television to eat their twelve grapes.